Top Paris activities

 Read more

-Flamme de la Liberte (Pass By)
+Flamme de la Liberte (pass by)

 The Flame of Liberty was a gift from the United States and the newspaper, the International Herald Tribune, to France, as thanks for restoring the Statue of Liberty.
 The sculpture is an exact reproduction of the Statue of Liberty’s flame in New York.